Sriram-bk/memory-lane/README.md

 # Memory Lane

-**Please avoid initiating pull requests on this repository or forking this repository.
-To submit your solution, either set up a repository on your own account or forward a zip file to the appropriate contact within our talent team.**

-### Problem definition

-After a series of discovery calls we found out a problem that our users are facing.
-They are having a hard time sharing their memories with friends and family.
-They are using a combination of social media, messaging apps, and email to share their memories.
-They are looking for a solution that allows them to store and share their memories in a single place.

-As a first iteration for this solution, we want to build a web application that allows users to create a memory lane and share it with friends and family.
-A memory lane is a collection of events that happened in a chronological order.
-Each event consists of a title, a description, a timestamp, and at least one image.

-## Implementation

 ### Tech Stack
 - React with TypeScript for the frontend
 - React Query for server state management